Zcrass/Amphora_code_challenge/README.md

 ## Prerequisites

-For run the code presented bellow you will need some packages already installed in your system: caret, class, dplyr, docstring, ggplot2, gridExtra, naivebayes, plotly, poppr, randomForest, scorecard.
+For run the code presented bellow you will need some packages already installed in your system:
+1. caret
+2. class
+3. dplyr
+4. docstring
+5. ggplot2
+6. gridExtra
+7. naivebayes
+8. plotly
+9. poppr
+10. randomForest
+11. scorecard

 ## Task 1: Merge multiple files into a single table